The Two Seasons of the Salinas River in Paso Robles

 More River News Since I Wrote This Hub

-In the two weeks since I took the pictures on March 21, 2011, the river is well on its way to disappearing again.
-I can't believe how much water it's lost in just two weeks.
-I went for a long walk yesterday and took over 200 more pictures.
+Within two weeks of my taking these pictures on March 21, 2011, the river began to disappear again.
+I can't believe how much water it lost in just two weeks.
+I went for a long walk on the thirteenth day and took over 200 more pictures.
 I also discovered something very interesting under the bridge.
 I wrote it up with some of the recent pictures in a blog post: The Salinas River Is Starting to Disappear Again.
 It's short and sweet if you're interested.